-key from vf from tfm used value type description width yes yes yes number character's width, in sp (default 0) height no yes yes number character's height, in sp (default 0) depth no yes yes number character's depth, in sp (default 0) italic no yes yes number character's italic correction, in sp (default zero) top_accent no no maybe number character's top accent alignment place, in sp (default zero) bot_accent no no maybe number character's bottom accent align- ment place, in sp (default zero) left_protruding no no maybe number character's \lpcode right_protruding no no maybe number character's \rpcode expansion_factor no no maybe number character's \efcode tounicode no no maybe string character's Unicode equivalent(s), in UTF-16BE hexadecimal for- mat next no yes yes number the 'next larger' character index extensible no yes yes table the constituent parts of an extensible recipe vert_variants no no yes table constituent parts of a vertical variant set horiz_variants no no yes table constituent parts of a horizon- tal variant set kerns no yes yes table kerning information ligatures no yes yes table ligaturing information commands yes no yes array virtual font commands name no no no string the character (PostScript) name index no no yes number the (OpenType or TrueType) font glyph index used no yes yes boolean typeset already (default: false)? mathkern no no yes table math cut-in specifications
+key vf tfm used type description width yes yes yes number character's width, in sp (default 0) height no yes yes number character's height, in sp (default 0) depth no yes yes number character's depth, in sp (default 0) italic no yes yes number character's italic correction, in sp (default zero) top_accent no no maybe number character's top accent alignment place, in sp (default zero) bot_accent no no maybe number character's bottom accent alignment place, in sp (default zero) left_protruding no no maybe number character's \lpcode right_protruding no no maybe number character's \rpcode expansion_factor no no maybe number character's \efcode tounicode no no maybe string character's Unicode equivalent(s), in utf-16BE hexadecimal format next no yes yes number the 'next larger' character index extensible no yes yes table the constituent parts of an extensible recipe vert_variants no no yes table constituent parts of a vertical variant set horiz_variants no no yes table constituent parts of a horizontal variant set kerns no yes yes table kerning information ligatures no yes yes table ligaturing information commands yes no yes array virtual font commands name no no no string the character (PostScript) name index no no yes number the (OpenType or TrueType) font glyph index used no yes yes boolean typeset already (default: false)? mathkern no no yes table math cut-in specifications

-The values of top_accent, bot_accent and mathkern are used only for math accent and superscript placement, see the math chapter 61 in this manual for details.
+The values of top_accent, bot_accent and mathkern are used only for math accent and superscript placement, see the math chapter 71 in this manual for details.